projectcalico/calico/docs/FAQ.md

 ```
 Where `<CIDR>` is the CIDR of your IP pool, for example `192.168.0.0/16`.

 Remember: the security profile for the container will need to allow traffic to the internet as well.
+You can read about how to configure security profiles in the [Advanced Networking](docs/AdvancedNetworkingPolicy.md) guide.

-### How can I enabled NAT for incoming traffic to containers with private IP addresses?
+### How can I enable NAT for incoming traffic to containers with private IP addresses?
 As discussed already, the recommended way to get traffic to a containers that
 need to be accessed from the internet is to give them public IP addresses and
 to configure Calico to peer with the data center's existing L3 routers.